A crumble is a baked dessert with a fruit base and an oat topping. The fruit can be any number of things from apples to pears, peaches to blueberries.

 For fruit like apples and pears a bit of lemon juice is often added to prevent the fruit from oxidizing while you are working with it.
 It also adds a bit of acid which will make the flavour "pop".
 I always like to add a bit of citrus zest and juice to my fruit base for this purpose.

-Basic Fruit Base Recipe for a large crumble
+Basic Fruit Base Recipe for a Large Crumble

 - 4 cups of fruit (blueberries, peeled and sliced apples or pears, peaches, or strawberry and rhubarb)